 Integration in systems of systems

-Problems in general and health problems in particular, cannot always be dissected and solved along separate strands of scientific discipline with separate technological solutions.
+Problems in general and health problems in particular, cannot always be dissected and solved along separate strands of scientific discipline with dedicated technological solutions.
 More effective, and realistic, is a systems approach – even more so, a system of integrated systems approach – combining space applications and infrastructure with terrestrial systems to yield a framework of integrated applications, best suited to deal with the complex issues of human health.